-3 Steps in evaluating a strategy
+Steps in evaluating a strategy

-- Examine the underlying basis of a business strategy. - Look forward and backwards into the implementation process. - Compare the expected results in order to determine the reasons for deviations and analyse these reasons. - Take corrective action so that deviations may be corrected. - Set specific dates for control and follow up. - Draw up a table of the advantages and disadvantages of a strategy. - Decide on the desired outcome. - Consider the impact of the strategic implementation in the internal and external environments of the business.
+- Examine the underlying basis of a business strategy. - Look forward and backwards into the implementation process. - Compare the expected results in order to determine the reasons for deviations and analyse these reasons. - Take corrective action so that deviations may be corrected. - Set specific dates for control and follow up. - Draw up a table of the advantages and disadvantages of a strategy. - Decide on the desired outcome. - Consider the impact of the strategic implementation in the internal and external environments of the business. - Decide on the desired outcome as envisaged when strategies were implemented.

-NOTE: The steps can be in any order
+NOTE: The steps can be in any order.